Getting Serious About Your Child’s Anxiety: Beyond simple tips!

 - Helping your child find approaches that will help:

 - Keep their baseline level of worry at a lower level.
 This will vary depending on what you feel has contributed to them developing anxiety.
 It may involve doing daily activities to bring the worry level down (e.g. start the day with a meditation and 15 minutes on the trampoline, have a specific time as dedicated ‘worry time’) or it may involve creating a timetable for a very structured and predictable day.
+There are also a number of books to help anxious kids.

 - Help them deal with more acute anxiety episodes such as distraction techniques (e.g. listen to music), grounding techniques (e.g. breathing exercises, mindfulness), sensory activities (e.g. squeeze or fidget toys, physical activities involving body movement).